brightinteractive/api-docs/doc/how-to-sync-from-external.md

 It's a common requirement where a separate system like a PIM is the source of assets and you want to ensure that Asset Bank is kept updated when changes are made.

-In this case there will a unique identifier for each asset from the source system e.g. 'PIM10001'
+In this case there will be a unique identifier for each asset from the source system e.g. 'PIM10001'

 In Asset Bank you create a new attribute e.g. 'PIM Identifier' which will be assigned an Asset Bank attribute ID e.g. '704'